Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 ### AN/APX-81A Combat-Tree

-Combat-Tree is designed to spoof hostile IFF transponders by sending interrogation requests compatible these systems.
+Combat-Tree is designed to spoof hostile IFF transponders by sending interrogation requests compatible with these systems.
 The hostile transponder will then send back a response, revealing the position of the aircraft.

 > 💡 Spoofable systems that can be exploited by the AN/APX-81A can be configured
 > in the [Mission Editor](../dcs/mission_editor.md#combat-tree-spoofable).